Artist

 How much does Underworld make in a year?

-Underworld is modeled at $550K-$2.2M/year per year on the artist side, with gross catalog revenue and ownership context separated below.
+Underworld is estimated at $550K-$2.2M/year on the artist side, with gross catalog revenue and ownership context separated below.

 Why does Underworld still make money?